Sid-Lais/attestation-check/README.md

 ## The Problem

 Every AI platform asks you to trust that their infrastructure is secure.
 But trust is not verification.
-If an AI provider runs models inside a Trusted Execution Environment and gives you a cryptographic attestation receipt, you should be able to verify it yourself — without relying on the provider's own tools.
+If an AI provider runs models inside a Trusted Execution Environment and gives you a cryptographic attestation receipt, you should be able to verify it yourself, without relying on the provider's own tools.

 ## Quick Start